-(a) In the case of an unresolved dispute, the player to move shall seal his move and stop the game.
-Within four days, both players and any witnesses must report in writing to the Regional Convenor, giving complete details.

-(b) Following the Regional Convenor's decision, the school representing either player who feels genuinely aggrieved has the right to appeal to the Secondary Schools Coordinator.
-The appeal must be lodged in writing within 7 days of the Regional Convenor's decision.
+- (a) In the case of an unresolved dispute, the player to move shall seal his move and stop the game.
+Within four days, both players and any witnesses must report in writing to the Secondary Schools Coordinator, giving complete details. - (b) An appeal against the Secondary Schools Coordinator's decision may be made by either school to the Appeals Committee appointed by the NSWJCL Council.
+The appeal must be lodged in writing with